mehanon/tt_2ch_media/README.md

 ## TikTok Downloader for 2ch/media to replace awemer (it sucks, no offence)

 It does what the title says.
+In the best quality you could get with tikwm

 ### Usage